tc39/notes/es8/2017-05/may-25.md

 YK: Observables fundamentally push, where pull is proven to be more effective

-KMR: Are there use cases in Node.js?
+KM: Are there use cases in Node.js?

 API: Bloomberg data (more here, Andrew please fill in)